 People with WM can also experience fevers, night sweats and weight loss, which are symptoms of many types of lymphoma.
 Doctors sometimes call these ‘B symptoms’.

 In about 1 in 100 cases of WM, abnormal lymphocytes and plasma cells can build up in your central nervous system (brain and spinal cord).
 This is called ‘Bing-Neel syndrome’.
 It is very rare.
-It may cause headaches, seizures (fits), changes in your thinking processes or abnormal movements.
+It may cause headaches, weakness or abnormal sensation, seizures (fits), changes in your thinking processes or abnormal movements.

 Rarely, lymphoma cells build up in other parts of the body and form masses or tumours.
 These are usually slow-growing and cause few symptoms.
 However, they can press on surrounding organs, nerves or blood vessels.
 This can cause pain or other symptoms in the affected area.